What's The Best Way To Get To Pailon Del Diablo From Baños?

 The tour will pick you up in Banos and drive along the route of waterfalls towards Diablo.
 Along the way, you will stop several times to admire the views of the Banos valley and some of the other incredible waterfalls such as Cascada el Manto de la Novia.
 You will also likely stop at some tourist traps such as the zipline companies and shops in the hope that you spend money.

 It’s around $10 for the basic tour which takes you to Pailon Del Diablo and then back to Banos.

 Viator currently offers two tours which I am using to give you an idea of the itinerary:

 - Pailon Del Diablo & Route of Waterfalls – 3 hours – £8.49 / $10.99

 The great thing about guided tours is that they can be combined with other activities around Banos in a full day option.
 If want to see as much as possible in a short space of time, then this extended tour is a great option:

 - Pailon del Diablo, Casa del Arbol & Mirador de Bellavista – full day – £27.05 / $34.99

+I’ve found its always best to avoid booking tours online in South America.
 They are often overpriced, and you can get much better deals booking in person.
 Best to wait until you are in Banos and then find a tour agency to book with.

-2. Local Bus To Pailon Del Diablo
+2. How To Take The Local Bus To Pailon Del Diablo

 |Cheapest option||You can't stop at any waterfalls along the way|